ruifontes/clipspeak/readme.md

 ## Informations
-* Authors: "Rui Fontes, Ângelo Abrantes and Abel Passos Júnior, based on the work of Damien Sykes-Lindley
+* Authors: "Rui Fontes, Ângelo Abrantes, Abel Passos Júnior and colaboration of Noelia Ruiz Martínez, based on the work of Damien Sykes-Lindley
-* Updated in 26/03/2022
+* Updated in 10/04/2022
 * Download [stable version][1]
 * Compatibility: NVDA version 2019.3 and beyond